Fresh Fun Flavor

 Notes

-• Store them in the refrigerator for up to two weeks.
+Store them in the refrigerator for up to two weeks.
 The fridge also gives them that perfect crispy crunchy texture and is the best option especially if you live in a warm humid climate.
 However, they can also be stored in an air tight container at room temperature for up to 1 week or in the freezer for up to 2 months.
-They thaw within about 5 minutes.
+They thaw in just a few minutes on the counter.

 • Prep Time: 5 minutes